movermeyer/python-group-by-attr/README.rst

          Struct(x=1, y=2, z=2),
          Struct(x=1, y=1, z=3))}

-If, instead, we were to group by 'y', we should expect a different
+If, instead, we were to group by ``y``, we should expect a different
 grouping:

 .. code:: python